HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 The script will spawn numerous separate jobs in steps, running them in parallel.
 Job control is explained below in the options section.
-In general, the script is designed to run on a single workstation of compute node, rather than through a cluster job manager.
+In general, the script is designed to run on a single workstation or compute node, rather than through a cluster job manager.
 Each step command is printed to `STDOUT` as the pipeline is run.
 Individual job output is captured in separate `.out.txt` files and combined into a single log file upon completion.
 Progress is tracked using a simple `output.progress.txt` file,